-- 2. Term.
-The first prorated payment shall be made when Solid Waste acceptance begins at the Facility.
+2. Term.
+The first prorated payment shall be made based on when Solid Waste acceptance begins at the Facility.
 Annual payments shall be made thereafter based upon the calendar year until Solid Waste is no longer received at the Facility.
-In the year of Final Closure the County shall make the full annual payment. - 3.
-General Eligibility.
-These payments are subject to the following conditions: - a.
+In the year of Final Closure the County shall make the full annual payment.

+3. General Eligibility.
+These payments are subject to the following conditions:

+a.
 These payments only apply to residential property.
-Commercial property is excluded. - b.
-Payments shall be made to the owners of non-owner occupied single-family properties, not the occupants. - c.
-Payments apply only to the title owners of property in fee simple or vendees of record of land contracts for sale in fee simple as of January 1, 2025, as shown in Attachment G. - d.
-Duplex units are included, but only the owner of the property is compensated. - e.
-If an eligible property has joint ownership, then one payment shall be made to the joint owners. - f.
-No single property listed in Attachment G shall be eligible for more than one payment form the County.
-If a property is eligible for annual compensation under multiple agreements, the highest of the compensation payments shall be may to the property owner by the County. - g.
-Multifamily dwellings (three or more units) are not included in this compensation group. - h.
+Commercial property is excluded.

+b.
+Payments shall be made to the owners of non-owner occupied single-family properties, not the occupants.

+c.
+Payments apply only to the title owners of property in fee simple or vendees of record of land contracts for sale in fee simple who owned the property prior to the date of Plan of Operation approval..

+d.
+These compensation payments are nontransferable.
+Transfer of ownership interests to any of the above-listed properties shall result in termination of payments for that property presently eligible for compensation.

+e.
+For residential dwellings built after the date of this agreement but before the date of approval of the Plan of Operation, or which otherwise should be considered for compensation, the County will score the property based on the potential for impacts form the landfill and make a determination on the eligibility of the property The eligibility will be presented to the affected municipalities for approval.

+f.
+Duplex units are included, but only the owner of the property is compensated.

+g.
+If an eligible property has joint ownership, then one payment shall be made to the joint owners.

+h.
+No property listed in Attachment C shall be eligible for an annual compensation payment under this Agreement and the Rodefeld Landfill Negotiated Agreement in the same year.
+If a property qualifies for annual compensation under both Agreements only the higher amount shall be paid to the property owner.

+i.
+Multifamily dwellings (three or more units) are not included in this compensation group.

+j.
 Acceptance of compensation by property owners grants the County rights as well as reasonable access for environmental monitoring and investigations related to this Agreement including debris pickup on owners' properties.
-Acceptance of compensation will include signing a form acknowledging these rights and conditions before receipt of first payment (see Attachment H).
+Acceptance of compensation will include signing a form acknowledging these rights and conditions before receipt of first payment (see Attachment D).

-- i.
-These compensation payments are nontransferable and are only payable to current, eligible property owners (listed in Attachment G) as of January 1, 2025.
-Transfer of ownership interests to any of the above-listed properties shall result in termination of payments for that property presently eligible for compensation. - j.
+j.
 The County shall make all payments directly to the eligible property owners.
 Property owners shall be responsible to provide the County with notice as to any change in address for transmittal of payments.